People Of Lahore Celebrate Victory Against India - UrduPoint

 People Of Lahore Celebrate Victory Against India

-LAHORE (UrduPoint / Pakistan Point News - 12th May, 2025) The public rejoiced over the Pakistan Army’s full-scale counter-attack victory against India’s dirty war intentions across the country on Saturday.
+LAHORE, (UrduPoint / Pakistan Point News - 10th May, 2025) The public rejoiced over the Pakistan Army’s full-scale counter-attack victory against India’s dirty war intentions across the country on Saturday.
 The atmosphere of all major cities echoed with slogans of “What does Pakistan mean?
 La ilaha illallah”

 The business community of Mall Road paid tribute to the Pakistan Army, saying that “The Pakistan Army has made India afraid by giving a brave response.”
 The traders also raised slogans in favour of Pakistan.